 The hike took us 3.5 hours (return) and the views from the top are stunning on a clear day.
 You can see Nanaimo, the Strait of Georgia, and even all the way to the Sunshine Coast on the mainland coast of British Columbia.

 The Ammonite Falls track is an easy 5km (roundtrip) hike that took us about an hour (return).
-This well-signposted trail isn’t hard, however, I do recommend wearing sturdy (hiking) shoes and (as always on Vancouver Island) to bring a raincoat.
+This well-signposted trail isn’t hard, however, I still recommend wearing sturdy (hiking) shoes.

 The trail to the Ammonite Falls starts near the parking lot on Creekside Place, about a 15 minute drive from Nanaimo.

-Nanaimo probably isn’t the first place that comes to mind when you think of scuba diving, but is actually rated among the top ten cold water dive destinations in the world!
+Nanaimo probably isn’t the first place that comes to mind when you think of scuba diving.
+Surprisingly, it’s actually rated among the top ten cold water dive destinations in the world!

 In any case, be sure to check out the Abyss during your Nanaimo trip.
 The hike to the Abyss is only 1 kilometer, you can find clear directions here.